 We rely almost entirely on Groups.io for all club communication (training rides, upcoming meetings, clinics, race reports, and announcements).
 PLEASE make sure you are signed up and are automatically receiving notification of new posts.
 We highly recommend you choose to receive the emails individually rather than in digest form due to delay in receiving the latter.
 If you need assistance, please ask us.

 We offer club rides on a regular basis.
 Watch for Sorella Groups.io for details about the rides.
 You also have the option of joining the River City Women’s ride every Saturday at 9 a.m.
 (10 a.m. in the winter).
-Sorella Forte is contracted by RCB to lead these rides (NOTE: this is currently on hold due to COVID-19).
+Sorella Forte is contracted by RCB to lead these rides .
 We often need leaders and/or co-leaders as these groups can get rather large.
-The bonus is that ride leaders and sweep riders receive a $25 gift certificate from RCB or a MIG credit.
+The bonus is that ride leaders and sweep riders MIG credit ($25 store discount option is on hold during ongoing COVID pandemic)